Kerala: 24-year-old man dies of Nipah in Malappuram, second death this year from virus

 The man, who was from Wandoor in the district, died on September 9 after showing encephalitis symptoms.

-The Kerala government on Sunday confirmed that the Nipah virus was the reason for the death of 24-year-old man in Malappuram district earlier this month.
+The Kerala government on Sunday confirmed that the Nipah virus was the reason for the death of a 24-year-old man in Malappuram district earlier this month.
 This is the second death of the year due to the virus in the state.

 The man, who was from Wandoor in the district, died on September 9 after showing encephalitis symptoms, The Indian Express reported.
 He was a student in Bengaluru.